An asymptotic radius of convergence for the Loewner equation and simulation of $SLE_k$ traces via splitting: Introduction

-\textbf{Acknowledgement:} The first author is supported by the EPSRC Grant EP/N509711/1.
-The second author would like to acknowledge the support of the EPSRC grant DATASIG as well as the Alan Turing Institute and Oxford-Man Institute of Quantitative Finance.
-The last author would like to acknowledge the support of ERC (Grant Agreement No.291244 Esig) between 2015-2017 at OMI Institute, EPSRC 1657722 between 2015-2018, Oxford Mathematical Department Grant and the EPSRC Grant EP/M002896/1 between 2018-2019.
-In addition, Vlad Margarint acknowledges the support of NYU-ECNU Institute of Mathematical Sciences at NYU Shanghai.
-Also, we would like to thank Ilya Chevyrev, Dmitry Belyaev, Danyu Yang and Weijun Xi for useful suggestions and reading previous versions of this manuscript.
+The first author was supported by the Department of Mathematical Sciences at the University of Bath and the DataSig programme under the EPSRC grant S026347/1.
+The second author was supported by the DataSig programme and Alan Turing Institute under EPSRC grant EP/N510129/1.
+The last author would like to acknowledge the support of ERC (Grant Agreement No.291244 Esig) between 2015-2017 at the OMI Institute, EPSRC 1657722 between 2015-2018, Oxford Mathematical Department Grant and the EPSRC Grant EP/M002896/1 between 2018-2019.
+In addition, VM acknowledges the support of the NYU-ECNU Institute of Mathematical Sciences at NYU Shanghai.
+We would also like to thank Ilya Chevyrev, Dmitry Belyaev, Danyu Yang and Weijun Xi for useful suggestions and reading previous versions of this manuscript.